-- In facilities with cells in a single housing unit, persons should be housed vulnerable persons should be housed in different cells from persons who are potentially abusive; - In facilities that include multiple housing units, vulnerable persons should be assigned to different housing units from persons who are potentially abusive.31
+- In facilities that are comprised of only a single dormitory for housing, persons at risk for victimization should generally be housed on the opposite side from persons who have been screened as a risk for being abusive; - In facilities with cells in a single housing unit, persons should be housed vulnerable persons should be housed in different cells from persons who are potentially abusive; - In facilities that include multiple housing units, vulnerable persons should be assigned to different housing units from persons who are potentially abusive.34

-TPI receives routine complaints from transgender persons incarcerated in TDCJ that these guidelines are not followed.
+TPI receives routine complaints from transgender and other persons incarcerated in TDCJ that these guidelines are not followed.
 Our correspondents report they are housed in housing units or even in the same cell with persons who are a danger to them (including danger of sexual harassment and sexual abuse) because the other persons in the same housing unit or cell are antagonistic toward transgender persons specifically, LGBTI persons in general, or non-affiliated or "solo" persons who are vulnerable to exploitation.
-The antagonism may be due to personal or religious hatred, but it can also be due to affiliation with organizations that have rules against or that stigmatize any fraternization or association-including sharing a cell-with a transgender person or any LGBTI person.
+The antagonism may be due to personal or religious hatred, but it can also be due to affiliation with organizations that have rules against or that stigmatize any fraternization or association-including sharing a cell-with a transgender person or any LGBTI person, and see a transgender person as as target for sexual exploitation.
 TPI does not contend that TDCJ does not have a screening process or use the screening information, but that both as currently implemented are inadequate to properly achieve the separation required under PREA § 115.42.
 Simply having policy addressing these requirements is not sufficient.
 The policy must be efficacious at achieving its purpose.